If you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 14. Support Small Businesses

-In some cases, you may love creating your own green cleaners so much that you end up starting your own business!
-Even making cleaners for friends and family can have a great knock-on effect and play a big part in protecting the environment.
+You might even love creating your own green cleaners so much that you start your own side hustle.
+Sharing safe cleaners with friends and family is a great way to spread the word and protect the environment.

 How to Choose Greener Cleaning Products

-If you’re keen on making the green switch, it can be overwhelming to know where to start and what is a good, eco-friendly choice.
-We’re here to help.
+If you are keen on making the switch, it can be overwhelming to know where to start.
+Here is how to navigate the aisle.

 Are Green Cleaning Products As Effective?

 In our experience, yes.
-We have found some awesome green products that work just as well, if not better, than traditional cleaners.
-This includes surface or floor cleaners, stain removers, laundry detergents, and more.
+We have found green products that work just as well, if not better, than traditional cleaners.
+This includes surface floor cleaners, stain removers, and laundry detergents.

-While there are definitely fewer heavy-duty options, good green cleaning products are still made with powerful cleaners that will leave your home spotless and sparkling.
+While there are fewer “industrial strength” options, quality green products use powerful plant-based ingredients that leave your home spotless.

 How Do You Tell If a Cleaning Product is Green?

-Here are some tips for choosing products that are genuinely green and not just greenwashed:
+Here are some tips for choosing products that are genuinely green:

-• Look for watchdog organizations: Check the packaging to see if the ingredient list has been certified by a watchdog organization.
-Some to note include The Environmental Working Group, Ecocert, and Safer Choice.
+• Look for watchdog organizations: Check the packaging for certifications from The Environmental Working Group (EWG), Ecocert, or EPA Safer Choice.

-• Download an app: Some apps allow you to scan a product’s QR code to check how safe it is.
-Such apps include Think Dirty, Good Guide, EWG Healthy Living, and Detox Me.
+• Download an app: Scan a product’s QR code with apps like Think Dirty, EWG Healthy Living, or Detox Me to see a safety rating.

 • Sodium hydroxide.